MrShoenel/anti-pattern-models/notebooks/fire-drill-issue-tracking-technical-report.md

 | Project9 | 0.2201456 | 0.1436310 | 0.0117499 |

-The average confidence of the variables REQ, DEV and DESC of each project as integrated over the confidence intervals’ hyperplane
+The average confidence of the variables REQ, DEV and DESC of each project as integrated over the confidence intervals’ hyperplane.

 Let’s test the correlation between either kind of score and the ground truth consensus score.
 The null hypothesis of this test states that both